leniy/AutoDeploy/README.md

 By Leniy Tsan @ 2016.

-Install Syslog-ng with Mysql by just one script on a new centos6.8 instalation.
+Install Syslog-ng with Mysql by just one script on a new centos6.8 minimal instalation.

 Already considered corresponding optimization.